-The National Autism Team which is funded by Welsh Government and hosted by the Welsh Local Government Association, working in close partnership with Public Health Wales.
+The National Autism Team which is funded by Welsh Government and hosted by the Welsh Local Government Association (WLGA), working in close partnership with Public Health Wales (PHW).
 The team works closely with the Welsh Government, local ASD leads within local authorities and health boards, key stakeholders and advisory groups.

 The Team works closely with, and co-ordinates regular meetings of the ASD leads forum.

 As well as the resources available across the ASDinfoWales website, below you will find further information of work the team have undertaken and developed.

 The National Autism Team is currently looking to update the “Autism: A Guide for Parents and Carers Following Diagnosis” resource (www.ASDinfoWales.co.uk/resource/Autism-English-download.pdf).
 We would be grateful if you could share this with your relevant contacts/networks.